-According to the US Geological Survey, the average person uses 80-100 gallons of water per day if a disaster strikes, normal water usage is drastically reduced for survival purposes.
+According to the US Geological Survey, the average person uses 80-100 gallons of water daily if a disaster strikes, and regular water usage is drastically reduced for survival purposes.

-The concept of using your bathtub(s) for emergency storage is an excellent survival backup plan that requires minimal preparation and can provide as much as 100 gallons per bathtub in your home, a smart and simple solution.
+The concept of using your bathtub(s) for emergency storage is an excellent survival backup plan that requires minimal preparation and can provide as much as 100 gallons per bathtub in your home, an innovative and simple solution.

-This solution should not replace having stored water but complement what you are currently doing as a backup.
+This solution should not replace stored water but complement what you currently do as a backup.

 Water is a priority in a survival situation.
-One thing you can count on is that the majority of people will not be prepared and will depend on the authorities, local stores, or family and friends to provide for their needs.
-Hurricane Sandy and Katrina provided many examples of people not prepared.
+You can count on that most people will not be prepared and depend on the authorities, local stores, or family and friends to provide for their needs.
+Hurricane Sandy and Katrina provided many examples of people not being prepared.

-The water BOB is simple to use for storing water and using it for your everyday needs.
+The water BOB is simple for storing water and using it for everyday needs.
 Lay the liner in any standard bathtub, attach the fill sock to the faucet, and fill the bladder, which takes approximately 20 minutes.

 Why Fill the Bathtub with Water Before a Storm?